continuedev/continue/docs/docs/docs/autocomplete/how-to-customize.md

 - `prefixPercentage`: Defines the proportion of the prompt dedicated to the code before the cursor.
 - `multilineCompletions`: Controls whether suggestions can span multiple lines ("always", "never", or "auto").

-For a comprehensive guide on all configuration options and their impacts, see the [full reference](../reference/config-json.md).
+For a comprehensive guide on all configuration options and their impacts, see the [Autocomplete deep dive](../../customize/deep-dives/autocomplete.md).